Skip to main content

 And immigration law isn’t only shaped by changes in U.S. policy.
 It’s also influenced by global events, emerging humanitarian crises, and shifting economic conditions.
 In that sense, many of the best immigration lawyers stay closely tuned in to what’s happening in the world and genuinely care about the people trying to build safer, more stable lives in the U.S.

-In other words, immigration law may not be the right fit for someone who prefers predictability or dislikes rapid change.
+In other words, immigration law may not be the right fit for someone who prefers predictability or dislikes rapid change and occasional uncertainty.

 Leveraging technology as an immigration lawyer